-One of the most valuable talents any leader can possess is the ability to stand up and set a strong example to others during times of adversity.
+One of the most valuable talents any leader can possess is the ability to stand up and set a solid example for others during adversity.

 Unexpected crisis - COVID-19 being an obvious example - underline the importance of business owners and managers being able to demonstrate strong leadership and help their employees deal with pressure and uncertainty.
-When your business experiences a testing time and comes out of it intact, the skills you have learned and nurtured during this period will set you up to succeed in the future.
+When your business experiences a testing time and comes out of it intact, the skills you have learned and nurtured during this period will set you up to succeed.
 After all, there will always be new challenges for your organisation to overcome and fresh opportunities to seize.

-So what should you be doing to lead your workforce and keep your people well-informed and productive, even in the most difficult times?
+So what should you do to lead your workforce and keep your people well-informed and productive, even in the most challenging times?

 be honest and transparent